 * © 2015, Trademark of Kellogg Company used under license by Kellogg Canada Inc.

 About World Food Day

 The Food and Agriculture Organization (FAO) of the United Nations marks World Food Day each year on October 16, the day on which the Organization was founded in 1945.
 World Food Day was established in 1979, to encourage attention to agricultural food production, stimulate national, bilateral, multilateral and non-governmental efforts to end hunger, and to heighten public awareness of the problem of hunger in the world.
-The theme of World Food Day 2014 is “Family Farming: Feeding the world, caring for the earth.”
+The theme of World Food Day 2015 is “Social Protection and Agriculture: Breaking the cycle of rural poverty.”